Azure-Samples/azure-search-sample-data/README.md

 ## Caselaw

 The [Caselaw Access Project](https://case.law/bulk/download/) provides public bulk downloads of case data by jurisdiction.
-Two jurisdictions are freely available without having to request access first.
-We chose the first one (Arkansas jurisdiction) to use in several examples, and then grabbed the first 10 cases.
+Several jurisdictions are freely available without having to request access first.
+We chose the first one (Arkansas jurisdiction), and then grabbed the first 10 cases.

-The file name for this data set is `caselaw-small.json`.
+The file name for this data set is `caselaw-sample.json`.

-You can upload this file to Azure Blob storage and use the **Import data** wizard to index them.
+You can upload this file to Azure Blob storage and use the **Import data** wizard to index the documents.
 Choose the **JSON Lines** parsing mode.